ajzanotti/packer-templates/README.md

 # ajzanotti-packer-templates

-This project contains Packer templates for building and provisioning base VM boxes.
+This project contains Packer templates for building and provisioning base VM images.

 ## Requirements